ray-project/ray/doc/source/data/transforming-data.rst

                 .map_batches(drop_nas, batch_format="pandas")
             )

 The user defined function passed to :meth:`~ray.data.Dataset.map_batches` is more flexible.
-As atches can be represented in multiple ways (more on this in :ref:`Configuring batch format <configure_batch_format>`), so the function should be of type
+As batches can be represented in multiple ways (more on this in :ref:`Configuring batch format <configure_batch_format>`), so the function should be of type
-``Callable[DataBatch, DataBatch]`` where ``DataBatch = Union[pd.DataFrame, Dict[str, np.ndarray]]``.
+``Callable[DataBatch, DataBatch]``, where ``DataBatch = Union[pd.DataFrame, Dict[str, np.ndarray]]``.
 In
-other words your function should input and output a batch of data which can be represented as a pandas dataframe or a dictionary with string keys and NumPy ndarrays values.
-Your function does not need to return a batch in the same format as it is input, so you could input a pandas dataframe and output a dictionary of NumPy ndarrays.
-For example your function might look like:
+other words, your function should take as input and output a batch of data which can be represented as a pandas DataFrame or a dictionary with string keys and NumPy ndarrays values.
+Your function does not need to return a batch in the same format as its input, so you could input a pandas DataFrame and output a dictionary of NumPy ndarrays.
+For example, your function might look like:

 .. testcode::